canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

     ```

     This file is large as it includes nearly every extension to
     CanJS.
-So use of this module in production, without tree-shaking, is
+Using this module in production, without tree-shaking, is
     not advised!

   - `./ecosystem.min.mjs` - A minified version of `./ecosystem.mjs`.

   - `./dist/global/ecosystem.js` - A JavaScript file that exports a `can` object with
-    every<a title="can-zone and react-view-model are not included">٭</a> named export.
+    every<span title="can-zone and react-view-model are not included">٭</span> named export.
 Use this if you want to create a demo or example that will
     work in browsers that do not support ESM.

 ## Hosted setup options (no download needed)